Vietnam.vn - Nền tảng quảng bá Việt Nam

 Air, train and road travel during the peak Lunar New Year holiday period was also affected by adverse weather.

 Unusually heavy snowfall in central China is forecast to continue until February 7.
 Millions of people are traveling home for the Lunar New Year.
-Families traditionally gather on New Year's Eve, which falls on February 9.
+Families traditionally gather on New Year's Eve, February 9.

 The central government in Beijing said it will disburse 141 million yuan ($20 million) in emergency aid for highway snow removal and related work to ensure safe travel during the holiday.

-Travel during the Chinese New Year holiday, also known as Chunyun, takes place in the 40 days leading up to and following the event.
+Travel during the Chinese New Year holiday, also known as Chunyun, takes place in the 40 days before and after the event.
 Chunyun is the time of year when Chinese people travel the most and is considered the largest human migration on the planet.

 This year, China estimates that people will make 9 billion trips during the Spring Festival, using all means of transport, including private cars.
 That is double the number in 2023, when China tightened its anti-Covid-19 measures.